sendwithus/competencies/competencies/github.md

-# Competency - Git & GitHub
+# Competency - GitHub

-Can safely and securely use github.
+Can safely and securely use git and github.

 Knows the difference between squashing and merging